 What happens to territorial rights when a licensing agreement expires and isn’t renewed?

-Rights revert to the licensor — the production committee or its authorized sales agent — who is then free to offer them to any buyer.
+Rights revert to the licensor — the production committee or its authorized sales agent — who is free to offer them to any buyer.
 Reversion is also a risk: a platform whose licensing agreement expires while subscribers are mid-series faces both a content gap and potential subscriber churn.
-Most major agreements include renewal options at pre-agreed terms specifically to prevent this scenario.
+Most major agreements include renewal options at pre-agreed terms to prevent this scenario.
+Monitoring holdback expiry dates gives acquisition teams advance notice of reversion opportunities.

 Are FAST channel rights covered by a standard anime SVOD license?

-Not automatically — FAST rights are a distinct licensing tier that must be explicitly addressed in the agreement.
-A standard SVOD license typically grants on-demand streaming rights only.
-FAST distribution — which involves placing content on 24/7 channel streams with advertising — requires a separate grant.
-Crunchyroll’s FAST channel deployments on Pluto TV, Roku Channel, and Amazon Freevee were structured through direct agreements with the relevant production committees, not through sublicensing of existing SVOD rights.
+Not automatically.
+FAST rights are a distinct licensing tier requiring explicit agreement.
+A standard SVOD license grants on-demand streaming rights only.
+FAST distribution — placing content on 24/7 channel streams with advertising — requires a separate grant.
+Crunchyroll’s FAST channel deployments on Pluto TV, Roku Channel, and Amazon Freevee were structured through direct agreements with production committees, not through sublicensing of existing SVOD rights.

 Conclusion: Territory Strategy Is Rights Strategy